 Stored procedures and triggers

 Last but not the least.
 You have tons of stored procedures and triggers, in other words lots of solutions business logic leaves there

-|Scheduled heavy updating procs with (like recalculation of salary in big enterprise) – BPMS and/or immutable data pattern|
+|Scheduled heavy updating procedures||Monthly salary payments in big enterprise||BPMS/WF and/or immutable data pattern|

-- More functionality (even if don’t need it now, it’s like a good old hammer – you’ll see many nails around)
+- More functionality.
+Even if don’t need it now, it’s like a good old hammer – you’ll see many nails around.

-- Community to support and developers to find Your solution might be unique but usually (in most cases) contains not unique blocks.
+- Community to support and developers to find